 Commercial recreation proposals will be limited to those uses having minimal impact on the natural environment.
 Access to a state or county highway is preferred.
 However, if a town road is involved, the applicant must demonstrate minimal impact to neighbors.
 If the town road requires improvement, the applicant will be required to pay their share of such improvement.

 Other commercial development may be considered if it is consistent with the goals and objectives of this plan.
 Town residents have indicated a preference that any such development should be in the Highway 78 corridor.

-Heavy industrial uses are incompatible with the goals and objectives of this plan.

-Land Use
+Land Use – Done (John)

 The Town's land use policies are intended to achieve our four primary goals: